splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 In some managed Kubernetes environments, such as Amazon EKS, you cannot directly access cAdvisor metrics due to the cluster provider's design choices to enhance security and control.
+For example, in Amazon EKS, the ``kubeletstats`` receiver cannot directly collect cAdvisor metrics.
 Instead, these metrics are exposed through the Kubernetes proxy metric server and require a specific configuration to collect them.
-For example, in Amazon EKS, the kubeletstats receiver cannot directly collect cAdvisor metrics.

-To address this limitation, you are recommended to use the :ref:`Prometheus receiver <prometheus_receiver>` to scrape metrics from the proxy metric server.
-This constraint applies to managed environments and is not a restriction of the Splunk Distribution of OpenTelemetry Collector.
+Thus, you are recommended to use the :ref:`Prometheus receiver <prometheus_receiver>` to scrape metrics from the proxy metric server.
+This constraint is specific to managed environments and is not a restriction of the Splunk Distribution of OpenTelemetry Collector.

 cAdvisor with Docker
 ---------------------